-Language Other than English Elective courses may be in either the same language used to satisfy the "e" requirement or in a second language.
-If a second language is chosen, however, at least two years of work in that language must be completed.
+Language Other Than English: Elective courses in the same language used to satisfy the "e" requirement must have at least two years of the language as a prerequisite.
+In order for a second language other than English to qualify as an elective, at least two years of this language must be completed.